2020s in fashion: Athleisure and activewear

 NBA player Jalen Green wearing 5-inch inseams, crew socks, and visible boxer briefs—a common early 2020s style choice.

-The 2010s saw a significant rise in the demand for athleisure, as athletic clothing became not only functional for workouts but also a fashionable choice for everyday wear, a trend that continued into the 2020s.
+The 2020s saw a significant rise in the demand for athleisure, as athletic clothing became not only functional for workouts but also a fashionable choice for everyday wear.
 Athletic wear such as yoga pants, hoodies, athletic shorts, crew socks, sneakers, and sweatpants remained staples in millennial, Gen Z, and Gen Alpha wardrobes.
 Leggings and sports bras for women continued to be popular in athleisure wardrobes, while 5-inch inseam athletic shorts and sweatsuits for men were commonly worn for their comfort and mainstream style.
-Despite the return to maximalism in certain fashion circles, the vast majority of Americans continued to choose comfortable clothing.
-This preference for comfort and affordability was attributed to the growing emphasis on casual and relaxed styles in everyday life.
-Additionally, the ongoing athleisure trend reflected a shift toward prioritizing functionality and comfort in fashion choices.

 Athleisure could be considered the decade-defining style due to its cross-generational appeal and everyday function.
-While some pointed to the COVID-19 pandemic as a catalyst for the prevalence of casual clothing, market research suggested that athleisure never truly went out of style.
+While some pointed to the COVID-19 pandemic as a catalyst for the prevalence of casual clothing, market research suggests that athleisure never truly went out of style.
 In fact, athleisure has been gaining popularity for years due to its ability to seamlessly transition from the gym to everyday activities.
 This trend is further reinforced by the increasing focus on health and wellness, as people seek clothing that allows them to stay active and comfortable throughout the day.
-Gen Z's professionals are increasingly adopting activewear as suitable workplace attire, allowing companies to support their employees fashion choices.
+Gen Z's professionals are increasingly adopting activewear as suitable workplace attire, allowing companies to support their employees' fashion choices.